techwithlucy/youtube/AWS_AI_Coach_Tutorial.md

-## Complete Fine-Tuning Guide: AWS Job Interview Playbook
+## Complete Fine-Tuning Guide: AWS AI Coach Playbook

 This guide helps you build a custom AI coach.
 It learns from your specific notes so it can answer questions in your voice.